rogerinnova/Delphi-Firemonkey-Dunit/Dunitfmx/README.md

 To be able to view and change the GUITestRunnerFMXMobile you will have to add the two package files in the Imagelist BPLs https://github.com/rogerinnova/Delphi-Firemonkey-Dunit/tree/master/Imagelistpkg

 With the introduction of specialised device forms about XE7 there are problems using forms in an earlier version of Delphi so the code has a a Delphi 10 Seattle (D10S) Project and Gui form which has been tested on Android and a couple of back converted XE5 and XE6 versions which should happilly move forward but which I am unable to confirm mobile compatibility.

+#A Additions March
+I further developed my DUnit form to reduce the pain of navigating around the very large test framework I was working on.
+This was in the context of the testing project not the sample DUnit project and so did not get to the github code.
+I have now added latest form code (Berlin and Tokyo) to the repository.
+In case someone is interested.
+I have only every exercised the IOS version on the emulator.

+I am happy to help anyone further this project.
+The main point is that provided you can put together a suitable FMX form the rest of the DUnit code seems to both compile and work.